mkcn/fastHistory/fastHistory/tldr/tldr/pages/sunos/snoop.md

 - Capture network packets that come from a hostname and go to a given port `snoop to port {{port}} from host {{hostname}}`

-- Capture and show an hex-dump of network packets exchanged between two IP addresses `snoop -x0 -p4 {{ip_address_1}} {{ip_address_2}}`
+- Capture and show a hex-dump of network packets exchanged between two IP addresses `snoop -x0 -p4 {{ip_address_1}} {{ip_address_2}}`